k2view-academy/K2View-Academy/articles/21_Fabric_troubleshooting/04_monitoring_dashboard_example.md

 Below is a base example of Grafana dashboard, which can be used as a reference.
 In addition to changes of these metrics, it is highly recommended to add dedicated metrics that can assist your project and business.

-The example refers to case where Fabric/Cassandra/Kafka are running on bare metal or virtual machines.
+The example refers to a case where Fabric/Cassandra/Kafka run on bare metal or virtual machines.
 Cloud/Kubernetes deployment is different in part of the metrics.

 Learn [here](/articles/21_Fabric_troubleshooting/05_monitoring_dashboard_example_setup.md) how the dashboard example is set up.